zempo/solomon-zelenko/README.md

 ## About

 Committed to writing clean, testable code.
 Proficient in mobile-first responsive design, writing ARIA-compliant code, and test-driven development.
 4 years of experience teaching Logo programming language and applied math to 3rd-5th graders.
 1 year of experience using react, postgres, and node.
 2 years experience with html, css, vanilla js.
+1 month with MongoDB.
 A life-long learner.

 ## Tech Used